kelson8/KCTrainerIV/README.md

 * Ped spawner
 * Teleport list using a `KCTrainerTeleports.ini` file or something like that

+I have now changed the menu style to use the colors, style, and fonts from the Cheat Menu from user-grinch on GitHub: https://github.com/user-grinch/Cheat-Menu

+If the fonts are not found, this should fall back to the original fonts so it doesn't crash.

+To use the fonts, copy the fonts/cheat_menu.ttf to your GTA IV plugin directory, where the KCTrainerIV.asi is located.

 # Screenshots
 <details>
 <summary> Player Menu </summary>